ColinWaddell/bgfade/README.md

 bgFade
 ======

 JQuery plugin to allow for the dynamic switching of full screen background images.
+This script relies on the accompanying css file in order to work.

+An demo can be found [here](http://colinwaddell.com/bgfade/ "bgFade Demo").

 Initialising bgFade
 ======